-Known for her love of color, sparkle and unmistakable vision, designer Joanna Buchanan shares her home style, Christmas decorating tips and hosting secrets with us below...
+Known for her love of colour, sparkle and unmistakable vision, designer Joanna Buchanan shares her home style, Christmas decorating tips and hosting secrets with us below...

-What is your favorite part of the holiday season, and how do you and your family like to celebrate?
+What is your favourite part of the holiday season, and how do you and your family like to celebrate?

 We have a small drinks party at home on the 22nd or 23rd of December – just for local friends and family.
 It’s a chance for us all to get together before the true ‘busyness’ of Christmas.

 The house always looks lovely (it’s good for me to have a deadline for the decorating).
 I serve Champagne, a fresh cooked ham with French bread and have a fabulous cheese plate.
 It’s a variation on a party my mother used to give over the years in Hong Kong and then in Norfolk, England.

 Last year my daughter sat down at the piano and played and sang Let It Be to all the guests.
 I am not sure how we (she) will ever be able to top that… it was certainly a party for the memory book.

 How do you style your home for Christmas, are you a traditionalist or do you mix it up each year?

 I am absolutely a traditionalist... if only I could remember what I did the previous year.

 Occasionally I will buy new ornaments (that aren’t my own collection).
 I got some fantastic huge glass balls in seafoam green from Jim Marvin and some lovely bits from Petersham Nurseries when I was there two years ago, but in essence, the decor remains the same.

 I love getting out the ornaments with the children and having them talk about their favourite ones and memories of where they came from.
 I have some ornaments from my great grandmother which are wonderful.
 It’s what I am trying to achieve in my Christmas collection… heirloom pieces that will be loved for many years